 This is the most common bind off:

-This Bind off, and all the variations of the basic bind off, result in a chain stitch edge.
+The Standard Bind off, and all the variations of the basic bind off, result in a chain stitch edge.

 Variation of the Basic Bind off include:

-Russian Bind Off
+3-Purl 2 together--also known as a Russian Bind Off

 * P2tog tbl, return the resulting stitch to left needle --stretching the stitch (loosening tension) on it as you do so.
 Repeat from *, till there are no more stitches to knit, cut or break yarn, pass tail of yarn through last knit stitch loop and pull closed.